LucknowAI/Sign_Language_Translator/README.md

 ---

-The Sign Language Translator is an open-source research project developing an AI-powered tool for real-time sign language translation.
+The Sign Language Translator is an open-source project developing an AI-powered tool for real-time sign language translation.
 It invites contributors to improve accuracy and accessibility, helping the deaf and hard-of-hearing community.
 Join us in advancing inclusively through AI and collaboration.

 ## 📚 Research Papers